DylanPatel401/user-dashboard/docs/Software Design Document (SDD).md

 ## **2. System Overview**

 The **User Dashboard** is a single-page web application (SPA) built using React.js.
-It provides an intuitive and responsive interface with a search functionality as its core feature.
+It provides an intuitive and responsive interface.
 The system is designed to be scalable and easily maintainable.

 ---